What is astigmatism?

 In order to see perfectly clearly, any object we look at needs to be uniformly in focus at the back of the eye.
 Astigmatism usually occurs when either the cornea or crystalline lens of the eye (or in some cases both) are not the ideal spherical ‘football’ shape, but more like the pointed end of a rugby ball.
 This means the eye focuses light at two separate points on the retina, which is the light-sensitive layer at the back of the eye, this can cause blur and distortion in the vision.

 Most glasses wearers will have some form of mild astigmatism.
 In cases of more significant astigmatism, when not corrected by glasses or contact lenses, symptoms could include:

-- Having to squint to see clearly
+- Having to squint to see clearly at all distances

-- Eye strain or tiredness when focusing on prolonged tasks - like when you’re reading a book or a computer screen
+- Eye strain or tiredness when focusing on prolonged tasks

 What causes astigmatism?

-Astigmatism could develop after:
+Astigmatism could also develop after: